 Work is conducted in a normal office setting that provides comfortable lighting, temperature and air conditions.
 Occasional light lifting, such as three to four reams of paper, four or five books, or other library materials up to 35 pounds may be required.
-Subject to sitting and standing for extended periods of time, talking, bending, reaching, and lifting objects weighing up to 30-35 pounds.
-May lift or push up to 50 pounds as needed.
+Subject to sitting and standing for extended periods of time, walking, bending, reaching, and lifting objects weighing up to 30-35 pounds.
+May lift or push up to 50 pounds as needed with assistance.

 Work environment involves everyday risks or discomforts that require normal safety precautions typical of such places as offices or meeting rooms, e.g. use of safe work place practices with office equipment, and/or avoidance of trips and falls and observance of fire regulations.